 What’s Your Big Why?

-I talk about authenticity and integrity as my highest values.
-And I also talk about my “Big Why” which for me is about self-actualisation through the journey of self-employment.
+When I speak to new audiences I talk about authenticity and integrity as my highest values.
+And I also talk about my own “Big Why” which for me is about personal growth and self-actualisation through this journey of self-employment.
 Now, I get that self-actualisation is a bit of a high falutin’ term to use.
-But what I mean by that is that I believe that my purpose in life is to learn and grow.
+But what I mean is that I believe that part of my purpose in life is to learn and grow.
 And I believe that the journey of being in business for ourselves is one of the greatest journeys of personal and spiritual growth we can take.

 Low self-worth?
 Lack of confidence?
 Fear of public speaking?
 Fear of sales?
 Fear of failure?
 Fear of success?
 Funny about money?
 A little voice (or maybe quite a loud one!) telling you that you are not good enough, young enough, old enough, attractive enough, educated enough to follow what your heart is calling you to do?

-In business if we are to succeed, then we also have to be willing to take the journey of overcoming all of these internal obstacles — and I believe it’s impossible to really succeed in business without growing immeasurably as a person.
-I want this growth for myself of course — but I also want it for all of my clients.
-Which is why I want their businesses to succeed (whatever success might mean to them).
+If we are to succeed with our business, then we also have to be willing to take the journey of overcoming all of these internal obstacles — and I believe it’s impossible to really succeed in business without growing immeasurably as a person.
+I want this growth for myself — and I also want it for all of my clients.

 And because I’m clear about my ‘Big Why’ it gives me a point to return to.
 Something to motivate me on the days when things get tough or that little voice shouts a bit too loudly.